-

 Is there a venture capital industry body in the jurisdiction and, if so, does it provide template investment documents?
 If so, how common is it to deviate from such templates and does this evolve as companies move from seed to larger rounds?

 In Germany, there exists no specific venture capital industry body comparable, for example, to the National Venture Capital Association in the US.
-There exist certain private initiatives providing publicly available template documentation for the foundation and (seed) funding rounds.
-However, predominantly the investment documentation is still set up individually by the lawyers based on their standards.
+However, there exist certain private initiatives such as sector associations providing publicly available template documentation for the foundation and (seed) funding rounds.
+While such templates are sometimes used in the seed funding rounds, the investment documentation during the subsequent funding rounds is still predominantly drawn up individually by the lawyers based on their standards due to the increasing complexity of the investment structure.

 -